dharmafly/noodle/README.md

 ### Updating the config file (`_config.yml`)

 Within this branch, `_config.yml` contains the details for the Satya example website.

+If you've updated the `_config.yml`, ensure the relavant sections in `_satya-exampleconfig.yml` and `_satya-globalconfig.yml` are also changed.
+Any project websites will not see your changes to `_config.yml` without updating these files.

 **After pulling this branch from master, you must remove `_config.yml` before committing**.